lura00/GCP_how-to/Hello-Cloud-Run.md

         # Run the web service on container startup.
         CMD [ "npm", "start" ]

-2. Press CTRL+X, then Y to save the Dockerfile file.
+2. Press :wq and enter to save and exit Dockerfile file.

 3. Now, build your container image using Cloud Build by running the following command from the directory containing the Dockerfile.
 (Note the $GOOGLE_CLOUD_PROJECT environmental variable in the command, which contains your lab's Project ID):